Skip to content

 scripts/aws/run-migrations.sh prod

-This launches the vega-maintenance ECS task with the migration command, waits for it to complete, and fails if the container exits with a non-zero code.
+This launches the vega-maintenance ECS task with the migration command, waits for it to complete, and fails if the container exits non-zero.

 Run migrations before deploying new code

-If new application code expects a column that doesn't exist yet, it will crash at runtime.
+If new application code expects a column or table that doesn't exist yet, it will crash at runtime.
 Always run migrations first, then deploy the application code.

 Adding a new migration